Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh can clap with one hand.
+Jayesh once appeared on Cartoon Network.
+CN is now known as Jayesh.

-Updated on: [29/8/2024]
+Updated on: [30/8/2024]
 <!-- #jokeEnd -->